 This innovative course is structured to develop your skills through a variety of modules and learning experiences.
 You will gain a thorough understanding of the fundamental inter-relatedness of the child’s physical, social and emotional world, and will develop the skills to work effectively and therapeutically to enhance emotional wellbeing and transform life chances.
 You will work directly with children and families of increasing complexity on practice placement and two modules include clinical observation of a child/children from infanthood to adolescence.

-You can exit with a PgDip.
+You can exit after stage 1 with PgCert Play Therapy.

 To apply, you should be a professional with relevant qualifications and/or degree in a related discipline together with a minimum of two years of post-qualifying experience in, for example, social work, teaching, educational psychology, clinical psychology or nursing.
 Alternatively you should have at least five years’ experience working face to face with children, young people and their families/carers.
 Interview.